 Aim to always choose whole grains as they have the most nutrition.

-Grains can also be introduced in form of pasta, and you will start seeing the light at the end of the tunnel when your kid can finally eat the spaghetti you cooked for dinner, pureed.
+Grains can also be introduced in form of pasta, and you will start seeing the light at the end of the tunnel when your kid can finally eat the same spaghetti you cooked for dinner, pureed.

 Step 8.
 Introduce Oils (7months and up)